User agent is a string that browsers use to identify itself to the web server. It is sent on every

 One way to avoid the issue is for

-Scrapy to change the user agent string and identify itself as any browser and thankfully
+Scrapy to change the user agent string and identify itself as any other browser.

 $ scrapy fetch https://www.example.com